 The barriers to diversity in nursing vary but are ever-present.
 In some cases, people can face multiple barriers, which can make a desire to enter the nursing field that much more of a challenge.

-Financial considerations are a large barrier for many minorities.
+Financial considerations are a large barrier for many minorities and one reason why there is a lack of diversity in nursing.
 Many in minority communities may simply not have the funds for certain types of training.
 This can become especially true of any type of advanced training classes, which can grow in expense.

-One way to overcome financial barriers is to find more information concerning funding and aid, such as scholarships for minority nurses.
-Some programs do exist to help with finances, but these programs aren’t always readily advertised in minority communities, leaving many people having to figure things out on their own.
+One way to overcome financial barriers is to find more information concerning funding and aid.
+For example, scholarships for minority nurses in one way of increasing diversity in nursing.
+Some programs do exist to help with finances, but these programs aren’t always readily advertised in minority communities, leaving many people to have to figure things out on their own.

 Outright discrimination is one of the more negative barriers to diversity in nursing.
 Discrimination exists at many social levels, and the nursing field is no stranger to it.
 Someone with an accent or someone who isn’t representative of the majority can become an isolated outcast in the field through no fault of their own.